Grandma Millie’s Famous Oatmeal Cookies

 - Preheat your oven to 350 degrees.

 - Cream together the shortening & margarine.
 Beat in the light brown sugar along with the white sugar until smooth & creamy.
 Add in the eggs & vanilla extract; mix well.
-Stir in the flour, salt, & baking powder.
+Stir in the flour, salt, & baking soda.
 Fold in 3 cups of old fashioned oats.

 - Roll the cookie batter into small balls, about 1 teaspoon’s worth or so.
 Place on a cookie sheet that has been sprayed with non-stick cooking spray.
 Using 2 fingers, lightly press down on each cookie dough ball to slightly flatten it.
 Don’t completely flatten them, just press down lightly so they’re not a round ball anymore.